 Short to medium-chain fatty acids stimulate cellular metabolism, kick-starting the cell into generating energy faster, boosting a sluggish skin.
 Coconut oil is a good example of a medium-chain fatty acid.

 Longer chain fatty acids determine how quickly fat penetrates the skin, they impart a rich, luxurious feel and help to alleviate dry skin conditions.
 Avocado oil is an example of a long-chain fatty acid.

 What should be the ideal fat profile in my diet?

 The name Essential Fatty Acids refers to two polyunsaturated fatty acids Omega 3 and Omega 6, both are extremely beneficial to your skin and body.

 Unlike thick saturated fats that stick together and cause congestion, these fats are runny and less inclined to stick together, because the molecules repel each other, making it more inclined to retain fluid.

-What this means is that when the sebum created by your oil glands is rich in fatty acids, it finds its way easily up through the pores and out onto your skins surface, thus preventing congestion, helping to dissolve existing blockages.
+What this means is that when the sebum created by your oil glands is rich in fatty acids, it finds its way easily up through the pores and out onto the surface of your skin, thus preventing congestion, helping to dissolve existing blockages.